viewpoint-cssp/viewpoint-cssp-portal/README.md

 The conversion routine has been written in Python and can be found in the `python` directory.

+-   Ensure the VIEWpoint library in your Zotero desktop app is the latest version.
+If the latest version is the one on zotero.org, the desktop app needs to by synced with the web version first.

--   In Zotero, select the Export Menu option from the File menu.
+-   In the Zotero desktop app, select the Export Library... option from the File menu.

-    -   Use the BibLaTeX option and ensure the character encoding is Unicode (UTF-8).
-Leave the other options unchecked.
+    -   Use the BibLaTeX option and ensure the Character Encoding is Unicode (UTF-8).
+Leave the other checkbox options unchecked.

 -   Check the filenames and paths are correct for the source `.bib` and the target `.txt` in `convert_bib_to_json.py` and run the program.